vaadin-miki/super-fields/superfields/README.md

 The web components listen to each key press and mouse click.
 If text selection changes as a result of that action, they send an event to the server-side component.
 This may happen quite often and increase server load, so the feature is turned off by default.
 To turn it on simply call `setReceivingSelectionEventsFromClient(true)` (or `withReceivingSelectionEventsFromClient(true)`).

+#### Log messages

+Quite a few components log their state using [SLF4J](https://www.slf4j.org).
+Critical information is logged as error or warning, debugging messages are, well, debug or trace.
+Information about [how to configure which log messages get displayed can be found e.g. on Stack Overflow](https://stackoverflow.com/questions/45997759/how-to-change-slf4j-logging-level).

 ## Number fields

 None of the number fields support range checking, so if you allow too many digits, overflows will occur.